-Educational institutions to be opened for inspections and visits.
+159. Educational institutions to be opened for inspections and visits

-159.-(1) The principal of a public school, an assisted chool and the proprietor or principal of a private educational institution shall keep the institution open at all times during school hours to visits and inspections -
+(1) The principal of a public school, an assisted private school and the proprietor or principal of a private educational institution shall keep the institution open at all times during school hours to visits and inspections-

 - (a) by the Minister;

-- (b) by the Chief Education Officer; or
+- (b) by the Director of Education; or

-- (c) by any other person authorised in writing by the Minister or the Chief Education Officer to visit or inspect the institution.
+- (c) by any other person authorized in writing by the Minister or the Director of Education to visit or inspect the institution.

-(2) Any person who, pursuant to subsection (1), inspects an educational institution may at the request of the Chief Education Officer examine the students in the subjects of instruction taught at the institution.
+(2) Any person who, pursuant to subsection (1) above, inspects an educational institution may at the request of the Director of Education examine the students in the subjects of instruction taught at the institution.